 Wearing the Collar

-In my diocese there are no policies, no rubrics, no real guidelines on when and where a priest is to wear the clerical collar.
-The decision is informed by a troika of local custom (what your fellow priests do), common sense (church services but not church picnics), and personal preference.
-For a new priest, there…
+In my diocese, there are no policies, rubrics, or clear guidelines on when and where a priest must wear the clerical collar.
+A troika of local custom (what your fellow priests do), common sense (church services but not church picnics), and personal preference informs that choice.
+For a new priest, there is a trial-and-error feel…

 A Baptismal Affront